Collier Township, Pennsylvania: Surrounding neighborhoods

 Collier Township has seven borders, including Robinson Township to the north and northeast, Carnegie and Heidelberg to the east, Scott Township to the east and southeast, Bridgeville to the south-southeast, South Fayette Township to the south and southwest, and North Fayette Township to the west.

 History

-The earliest settlers of the township were James Ewing.
+One of the earliest settlers of the township was James Ewing.
 James Ewing was born in Cecil County, Maryland, about 1730, emigrated to the west in 1770, and built a gristmill on Robinson's run.
 His claim comprised a thousand acres (4 km^{2}).
 Gabriel and Isaac Walker were born in Lancaster County, Pa., the former in 1744, the latter in 1746.
 The Scotch-Irish brothers emigrated to the west in 1772, and purchased two thousand acres (8 km^{2}) from John Henry.
 Gabriel located near Hays crossing, on the Pan Handle railroad, and Isaac at Walker's Mills.

 Collier Township was erected on June 7, 1875, comprising portions of Robinson and South Fayette townships, and a half-square mile of North Fayette.
 The township is named for Hon.
 Frederick H. Collier, a county court judge.